 Saudi Visa for US Citizens

-U.S. foreign nationals traveling to the Kingdom of Saudi Arabia for tourism purposes are eligible to apply online for a Saudi e-visa prior to traveling.
-With a Saudi e-visa American travelers can enter Saudi Arabia multiple times for 90 days each visit during the one-year Saudi e-visa validity period, or, in some cases, a single-entry visa is issued that permits a 30-day stay within a 3-month validity period.
-Please note that the Saudi e-visa includes Umrah pilgrimage, except during Hajj season.
-American citizens are eligible to obtain a Saudi visa-on-arrival, but it is always advised to apply online for a Saudi e-visa, prior to travel, in order to avoid long airport lines and delays.
+US nationals traveling to the Kingdom of Saudi Arabia for tourism purposes are eligible to apply online for a Saudi eVisa prior to travel.
+With a Saudi eVisa, American travelers can enter Saudi Arabia multiple times for up to 90 days each visit during the one-year Saudi eVisa validity period, or, in some cases, a single-entry visa is issued that permits a 30-day stay within a 3-month validity period.
+Please note that the Saudi eVisa includes the Umrah pilgrimage, except during the Hajj season.
+US citizens are eligible to obtain a KSA visa on arrival, but it is always advised to apply online for a Saudi eVisa, prior to travel, in order to avoid long airport lines and delays.

 Please be advised that overstays in Saudi Arabia may result in fines and deportation.
 Accordingly, be aware of your Saudi visa validity dates and travel dates to avoid inconveniences.